Oleg Dal: Film

 He starred in Anatoly Efros's television productions: On the pages of the Pechorin magazine (Grigory Alexandrovich Pechorin) and Islands in the ocean (messenger).

 Death

-Dal died from a heart attack, on 3 March 1981, in his hotel room in Kyiv, apparently in his sleep.
+Dal died from a heart attack, on 3 March 1981, in his hotel room in Kiev, apparently in his sleep.
 He was buried in Vagankovo Cemetery in Moscow.
 In 1987, at the XII All-Union Film Festival Dal was awarded posthumously Prize for the best performance of the role in the film Holidays in September.

 Personal life

-Dal was married three times: his first wife was actress Nina Doroshina, the second was actress Tatyana Lavrova, and the third was Elizabeth Eichenbaum, grand daughter of Boris Eichenbaum.
-He met Eichenbaum on the set of the film King Lear, where she worked as an editor.
+Dal was married three times: his first wife was actress Nina Doroshina, the second was actress Tatyana Lavrova; and the third was Elizabeth Eichenbaum, whom he met on the set of the film King Lear.
+She was grand daughter of Boris Eichenbaum.

 Dal wrote verses that were put down and preserved in his diaries and personal correspondence.